ElliNet13/eedex-ui/README.md

 On Linux and macOS, eeDEX tracks where you're going in your terminal tab to display the content of the current folder on-screen.
 Sadly, this is technically impossible to do on Windows right now, so the file browser reverts back to a "detached" mode.
 You can still use it to browse files & directories and click on files to input their path in the terminal.
 #### Can this run on a Raspberry Pi / ARM device?
 We provide prebuilt arm64 builds.
-For other platforms, see [this issue comment](https://github.com/ElliNet13/eedex-ui/issues/313#issuecomment-443465345), and the thread on issue [#818](https://github.com/ElliNet13/eedex-ui/issues/818).
+For other platforms, see [this issue comment](https://github.com/ElliNet13/eedex-ui/issues/313#issuecomment-443465345), and the thread on issue [#818](https://github.com/ElliNet13/eedex-ui/issues/818)..
-#### Is this repo actively maintained?
-No, after a 3 years run, this project has been archived.
-See the [announcement](https://github.com/ElliNet13/eedex-ui/releases/tag/v2.2.8).
 #### How did you make this?
 Glad you're interested!
-See [#272](https://github.com/ElliNet13/eedex-ui/issues/272).
+See [#272](https://github.com/GitSquared/edex-ui/issues/272).
-#### This is so cool.
-Thanks!
-If you feel like it, you can [follow me on Twitter](https://gaby.dev/twitter) to hear about new stuff I'm making.

 <img width="220" src="https://78.media.tumblr.com/35d4ef4447e0112f776b629bffd99188/tumblr_mk4gf8zvyC1s567uwo1_500.gif" />